 Investments in subsidiaries are accounted for at net asset value determined in accordance with the accounting principles as applied in the consolidated financial statements.
 Under the net asset value method, the gain or loss of a subsidiary is recognized in the income statement under the Share in result of subsidiaries and debited or credited to the investment's carrying value on the balance sheet.
 The carrying value of the investment is reduced by any dividends received from the investment.
-When a subsidiary is loss-making and the recognition of such losses reduces the carrying value of the investment to zero, further losses are attributed to any receivables on the investment in a subsidiary has been reduced to zero, further losses are not recognized, unless the Company is liable for the subsidiary under a legal or constructive obligation arising from a past event, it is probable than an outflow of economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+When a subsidiary is loss-making and the recognition of such losses reduces the carrying value of the investment to zero, further losses are attributed to any receivables on the investee that form part of the net investment in the subsidiary.
+Where the carrying value of the net investment in a subsidiary has been reduced to zero, further losses are not recognized, unless the Company is liable for the subsidiary under a legal or constructive obligation arising from a past event, it is probable than an outflow of economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.